ODIM-Project/ODIM/README.md

 	|`plugin`|1235 |

-     `odimra` is created on both the VM and the container for the resource aggregator.
+     `odimra` is created on both the system and the container for the resource aggregator.

-	 `plugin` is created  on both the VM and the container for the GRF plugin and URP.
+	 `plugin` is created  on both the system and the container for the GRF plugin and URP.

-	  Ensure that these user ids and group ids are not present on the VM prior to deployment.
+	 > **NOTE:** Ensure that these user Ids and group Ids are not present on the system prior to deployment.

 **WARNING:** Do not run the commands provided in this section as a root user unless mentioned.